90sidortAP/pmdb_cypress_e2e/README.md

     When User types to API input
     And User clicks Save
     Then Changed template Information is shown (94)

    Scenario: Should be able to edit template schedule
     Given Templates site is opened
+    When User clicks on template (94)
+    Then Template Information is shown
+    When User clicks on template Schedule (94)
+    And User clicks Edit template
+    Then Template Schedule is in edit mode
+    When User types to PMB approval date input
+    And User clicks Save
+    Then Changed template Schedule is shown (94)

+   Scenario: Should be able to edit template agreement
+    Given Templates site is opened
+    When User clicks on template (94)
+    Then Template Information is shown
+    When User clicks on template Agreement (94)
+    Then Template Agreement is shown (94)
+    And User clicks Edit template
+    Then Template Agreement is in edit mode
+    When User types to Supply period input
+    And User clicks Save
+    Then Changed template Agreement is shown (94)

+   Scenario: Should be able to edit template financial
+    Given Templates site is opened
+    When User clicks on template (94)
+    Then Template Information is shown
+    When User clicks on template Financial (94)
+    Then Template Financial is shown (94)
+    And User clicks Edit template
+    Then Template Financial is in edit mode
+    When User types to License cost input
+    And User clicks Save
+    Then Changed template Financial is shown (94)

+   Scenario: Should be able to edit template others
+    Given Templates site is opened
+    When User clicks on template (94)
+    Then Template Information is shown
+    When User clicks on template Others (94)
+    Then Template Others is shown (94)
+    And User clicks Edit template
+    Then Template Others is in edit mode
+    When User types to Reference product input
+    And User clicks Save
+    Then Changed template Others is shown (94)

+   Scenario: Should be able to cancel edition
+    Given Templates site is opened
+    When User clicks on template (94)
+    Then Template Information is shown
+    When User clicks on template Others (94)
+    Then Template Others is shown (94)
+    And User clicks Edit template
+    Then Template Others is in edit mode
+    When User click Cancel
+    Then Template Others is shown (94)

+   Scenario: Should not be able to select other templates when in edit mode
+    Given Templates site is opened
+    When User clicks on template (94)
+    Then Template Information is shown
+    When User clicks Edit template
+    Then Template Information is in edit mode
+    And Template table is darkened

+Feature: Projects edit

+   As a user I want to be able to edit project data
+    @projectsPage
+   Scenario: Should be able to edit project information
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks Edit project
+    Then Project Information is in edit mode
+    When User types to API input
+    And User clicks Save
+    Then Changed project Information is shown (94)

+   Scenario: Should be able to edit template schedule
+    Given Templates site is opened